The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

 You are not required to complete a minor for a business degree.
-However, you need a total of 60 units of non-business credit to graduate.
-Depending upon your foreign language proficiency, as well as your English and math placements, this could mean you need up to 15 units of non-business elective credits in addition to your required courses.
-Since a minor is 18-20 units, you may want to consider concentrating this coursework in an area of interest to you, so that your efforts are reflected on your record.
-If you choose to pursue a major, you may select any minor outside the Eller College.
+However, you need a total of 120 units to graduate.
+Depending upon your second language placement, as well as your English and math placements, you may need elective credits in addition to your required courses.
+Minors typically require 18-20 units.
+If you choose to pursue a minor, you may select any minor outside the Eller College.
 Options can be found at UA Minors.

 Where do I go for my non-business minor advising?

 Once you have officially added the minor, please view your Academic Advisement Report for a list of your minor requirements and to track your progress.
 Should you have questions about your minor after viewing your Academic Advisement Report, please contact the offering department for advising.
 For a list of these advising contacts, please visit http://advising.arizona.edu/.

 How many units do I need to take to be considered a full-time student; and do I need to be considered full-time?

 According to the University of Arizona, you must be enrolled in 12 units to be considered as a full-time student.
 Some scholarships, financial aid, and insurance requires that you be a full-time student.
 Additionally, some UA scholarships require students to earn 30 credits per academic year.